 Important Terpenes You Should Know About

 In addition to cannabis, limonene is found in citrus rinds, caraway seeds, and rosemary.
 Limonene provides a spicy and citrus aroma.
 Think of the sharpness of oranges and lemons – that’s limonene.
-Limonene has anti-bacterial, anti-depressant, and anti-anxiety effects.
+Limonene is thought to have anti-bacterial, anti-depressant, and anti-anxiety effects.
 Limonene functions synergistically with CBD, CBG, and THC.
-Limonene works with CBD for enhanced anti-depressant and anti-anxiety effects, enhances the anti-cancer effects of CBD and CBG, and works with THC to combat gastro esophageal reflux disease (GERD).
+Limonene is considered to work with CBD for enhanced anti-depressant and anti-anxiety effects, enhances the anti-cancer effects of CBD and CBG, and works with THC to combat gastro esophageal reflux disease (GERD).

 B-caryophyllene is a terpene often found in CBD-rich varieties of cannabis.
 It’s also found in black pepper, cloves, and hops.
 B-caryophyllene has a woody, spicy aroma.
-B-caryophyllene is anti-inflammatory, pain-relieving, and anti-fungal.
+B-caryophyllene is thought to be anti-inflammatory, pain-relieving, and anti-fungal.
 B-caryophyllene enhances the anti-inflammatory properties of CBD and the gastric cell protection of THC.

 Linalool is a precursor ingredient to the formation of vitamin E. It’s found in lavender, birch, and rosewood.
 Linalool’s fragrance is floral, citrusy, and spicy.
 Linalool is calming, pain-relieving, and can help fight acne.
 Linalool is synergistic with CBD in reliving pain and anxiety.
 With THC, linalool enhances sedation and pain relief.
 One of the most important properties of CBD is its anti-convulsant effects.
 Linalool contributes to the anti-convulsant effect along with THC, CBDV, and THCV.